handsomewzy/HSI-DMGASR/README.md

 synergistically combines with the diffusion model to construct a highly effective HSI SR model (DMGASR).
 Our proposed GAE framework encodes high-dimensional HSI data into low-dimensional latent space where the diffusion model works, thereby alleviating the diffculty of training the diffusion model while maintaining band correlation and considerably reducing inference time.
-Experimental results on both natural and remote sensing hyperspectral datasets demonstrate that the proposed method is superior to other state-of-the-art methods both visually and metrically.*
+Experimental results on both natural and remote sensing hyperspectral datasets demonstrate that the proposed method is superior to other state-of-the-art methods both visually and metrically.*
 ---

 ## Experiment Results